BSc, MSc, PhD

 At the moment all opportunities to join the lab as a PhD student through competitive DTP scholarships are closed.
 However, I am always available to discuss other options for prospective PhD students and also for MRes students or postdocs to secure their own funding to join the Lab and support their research.
 If you are interested please contact me by email (email@example.com): your CV and a brief statement of interests are always a great start.

 I have established my research group at the University of Aberdeen in January 2020.
-The following projects are currently ongoing in my group.
+The following projects have started in October 2022, and they are all linked to new PhD students joing the lab.

 The evolution of the honeybee waggle dance: a population genomics approach.
 This is a Distance Learning PhD project led by Simon Loughran and under the co-supervision of Dr Kara Layton (University of Aberdeen).
 This project aims to characterize the evolution of the honeybee waggle dance at the genetic level.
 Simon will investigate whether key genes associated with the performance of this behaviour are under positive selection in populations of honeybees that are exposed to a range of different environments, from native tropical forests to rural and urbanized environments in Europe and North America.
 Simon will use open access genomic data and will interrogate them with the most advanced bioinformatic tools currently available.